• Ten Picture-Perfect Villages to visit in the Cotswolds

 If you are looking for outdoors activities, Stanton is surrounded by beautiful countryside with fields, meadows, and woodlands to explore.
 There are also several walking and cycling trails in the area, offering stunning views of the Cotswolds.

-In the evening, visitors to Stanton can enjoy a meal at the traditional pub, The Mount Inn, which has unrivalled views of the area.
+Visitors to Stanton can enjoy a meal at the traditional pub, The Mount Inn, which has unrivalled views of the area.
 The pub has a friendly atmosphere and serves a variety of traditional British dishes.

 Stanton is a truly special village, and it is no wonder that it is one of the most popular tourist destinations in the Cotswolds.